 Everything else is pretty much fair play.

-That said, I’m going to be straightforward with you: The ultimate guide is that there’s no definitive guide for the DDLG lifestyle.
+I’m going to be straightforward with you: The ultimate guide is that there’s no definitive guide for the DDLG lifestyle.

 I’m a little.
 I’ve always been bubbly and carefree in a way that it felt like my inner child never left even as I grew up.

-So for a time, I thought I wasn’t part of the DDLG community after all.
+So for a time, I thought I wasn’t part of the community after all.
 Even though I actually was, and that I just did things differently.

-The bottom line is, DDLG is very individualized.
+In the end, DDLG is very individualized.
 It’s a nuanced lifestyle that’s as complex as you.

 So, this guide won’t give you a strict definition of what DDLG is (just the broad strokes) nor a step-by-step guide on how to do it.
 The goal is to introduce the more general aspects of the lifestyle and help you understand your own shade of DDLG so you could define it for yourself.